-The Life’s Work project exists to document the services pregnant people are seeking and the services care providers are giving across the U.S. See the notes on the bottom to learn more about the commitments that shape this project, the process, and more.
+Life’s Work is a project documenting the services pregnant people are seeking and the services care providers are giving across the U.S. See the notes on the bottom to learn more about the commitments that shape this project, the process, and more.

 This first installment of Life’s Work takes place at Roots Community Birth Center in Minneapolis, Minnesota.
 Roots opened in 2015, founded by midwives Rebecca Polston, CPM, LM, and Aly Folin, CPM, LM.
 It remains a small practice today, now joined by midwife Jahan Zuberi, CPM, LM, and several birth attendants.